aws-solutions-library-samples/guidance-for-a-multi-tenant-generative-ai-gateway-with-cost-and-usage-tracking-on-aws/README.md

 3. API Gateway Usage Plan
 4. API Gateway Key
 5. Lambda functions to list foundation models on Bedrock
-6. Lambda functions to invoke models on Bedrock
+6. Lambda functions to invoke models on Bedrock and SageMaker
-7. Lambda functions to invoke models on Bedrock with streaming response
+7. Lambda functions to invoke models on Bedrock and SageMaker with streaming response
 8. DynamoDB table for saving streaming responses asynchronously
 9. Lambda function to aggregate usage and cost tracking
 10. EventBridge to trigger the cost aggregation on a regular frequency